Questandachievement7Developer/OrionSystem/README.md

 # OrionSystem
-An project about Pushhing the computing capabilities to the limit by giving the computer a freedom to process the data using Context Based Neural Architechture
+An project about Pushhing the computing capabilities to the limit by giving the computer a freedom to process the data and React using Context Based Neural Architechture